RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 How much faster depends on the specific game and emulator you are interested in.

-Most SNES, Mega Drive, GameBoy Advance, and simpler emulators should run at full speed of close on a Pi 2.
+Most SNES, Mega Drive, GameBoy Advance, and simpler emulators should run at full speed or close on a Pi 2.

 ## Specific System Observations